 WELCOME 4

 ABOUT THE MEDICAL ASSISTING CERTIFICATES 5

 Course Availability 5

-STUDENT REQUIREMENTS 5

 IMMUNIZATIONS 6

 BLS FOR HEALTHCARE PROVIDERS/PROFESSIONALS 6

-CRIMINAL BACKGROUND CHECK 6
+CRIMINAL BACKGROUND CHECK 7

 CRIMINAL BACKGROUND CHECK FAQS: 7

 What happens in the criminal background check process?
 7

-What if I have already completed a background check through a different vendor for er or another program?
+What if I have already completed a background check through a different vendor for employ or another program? •

 What happens if I have a prior conviction?
 7

 How will a prior conviction impact my ability to gain employment as a medical assistant?
-7
+8

 What happens if the clinical facility requests additional information?
 8

 How long does the criminal background check take to process?
 8

 How do I dispute additional charges or criminal records?
 8

-Scubs and Nametags for Clinical Medical Assisting Students 8
+Scrubs and Nametags for Clinical Medical Assisting Students 8

-INTERNSHIP REQUIREMENTS 8
+INTERNSHIP REQUIREMENTS 9

 Planning for Your Internship 9

 STUDENT INTERNSHIP FAQS: 10

 What is an internship?
 10

 What are the benefits of an internship?
 10

-If I have work experience in the field of medical assisting, do I still have to complete the internship courses?
+If I have work experience in the field of medical assisting, do I still have to complete the CCV internship courses?

 May I complete my internship at my current place of employment?

 Am I responsible for finding an internship?
-10

-May I enroll in both the Administrative and Clinical Medical Assisting Internship courses in the semester?
+May I enroll in both the Administrative and Clinical Medical Assisting Internship courses in the sa semester? me

 What if I have an internship in mind?
-10
+11

 Are there any restrictions on what I can do for my internship?
 11

 How do I receive credit for my internship class?
 11

 Can I register for the internship class right up until the first day of class?
 11

 Do I get paid for my internship?
 11

 What will I be doing at my internship?
 11

+What are my responsibilities as an intern?
+12